 What is teamwork in medicine?

-10 ways to show your teamwork skills:
+Ten ways to assess your teamwork skills

 - Do you value the contribution of all team members?